Georgia Dog Bite Cases: Dog Owner Responsibility

-When an attack occurs, we know that you will have questions such as:
+When a dog attack occurs, you may have questions about how to sue for a dog bite, such as:

-- How do I make a claim against the dog owner?
+- How do I hold the dog owner responsible or liable?

-- Will the dog’s owner pay for my (or my child’s) medical bills?
+- Can I file a claim against the dog owner to pay for my (or my child’s) medical bills?

-- Can I make the owner pay for scars and nerve damage?
+- Who pays for my bite injury, scars and nerve damage?

 - Will I recover money to pay for the emotional distress caused by the dog bite?

-Under Georgia law, there are two different ways that a dog owner may be held responsible for a dog bite injury.
+Under Georgia law, there are at least two different ways that a dog owner may be held responsible for a dog bite injury.

 First, the owner can be sued if they owned a dangerous dog, and the owner knew or should have known the dog was dangerous and carelessly handled the animal.

 Many different areas throughout Georgia have local leash laws.
-For example, Fulton County and the County of Atlanta both have laws on the books requiring that dogs be kept on private property or restrained on a leash and under their owner’s control when in public.
+For example, in Fulton County and in the County of Atlanta, dogs must be kept on securely private property.
+When dogs are in public, in both Fulton County and Atlanta dogs must be kept on a leash and under the owner’s control.
 There may even be restrictions on the length of the leash.
-In Fulton County, for instance, dogs generally are required to be on a six feet or shorter leash.
+Under the Fulton County Ordinance dogs are required to be on a leash that is six feet or shorter.

-When an owner allows a dog to run “at large” in violation of leash laws and other county ordinances, then the dog owner can be held responsible if the dog bites or injures someone.
+The dog owner may be liable if the dog bites or injures someone when an owner allows a dog to run “at large” in violation of leash laws and other county ordinances.
 In this case, the dog bite victim does not need to prove that the owner knew the dog was dangerous or aggressive.

 Our legal team will investigate your case and decide the best way to hold the owner responsible and recover money to pay your medical bills and for your pain and suffering.